ArminJo/Ultimate-Battery-Tester/README.md

 <br/>

 # Features
-- **Measures the ESR (equivalent series resistance) of the battery.** This is an idicator of the health of the battery.
+- **Measures the ESR (equivalent series resistance) of the battery.** This is an indicator of the health of the battery.
-- Stores voltage, current and ESR graph for up to 11 hours in EEPROM while discharging.
+- **Stores voltage, current and ESR graph for up to 11 hours as well as capacity in EEPROM** while discharging.
 - Current measurement or EEPROM stored measurement graph can be displayed with Arduino Plotter.
-- Display of no load voltage for independence of load (resistor).
+- Display of no load voltage to be independence from load (resistor).
-- Easy continuing of interrupted dicharge measurements.
+- Easy **continuing of interrupted discharge measurements**.
-- Display of ESR, voltage, current and capacity on a 1602 LCD.
+- Display of ESR, voltage, current and capacity on a **1602 LCD**.
 - Supports **2 load resistors** for different battery voltages to keep current below 600 mA.
 - Supports battery voltages up to 20 volt (@5V Arduino VCC) and external load resistor e.g. for measuring of battery packs.